 We create curriculum based off of feedback we hear from the community.
 Please let us know if you have an idea for a workshop or program you believe will benefit self-advocates, parents, and caregivers.

 Check out the current roster of fun activities and educational opportunities listed below.
 We also encourage you to visit our video library as many of our workshops are offered with supplemental information participants can refer to before and after events.

-Learning for Living: This educational series is designed for young adults with I/DD and focuses on learning about relationships.
+The Arc ADventures in Learning: This educational series is designed for young adults with I/DD and focuses on learning about relationships.
 The curriculum explores friendships, boyfriends/girlfriends, and community safety.